-Many designers and homeowners on a budget use wallpaper in kitchens and baths rather than a backsplash, as a feature wall to add a little excitement of contrast, or to compliment three other plain painted walls.
-The benefit of most wallpaper over paint is that it last 15-20 years, it is much easier to clean than paint, and it adds a little something to otherwise boring painted walls.
+Many designers and homeowners use wallpaper in any room of the home as a backsplash, a feature wall to add a little excitement or contrast, or to complement three other plain painted walls.
+The benefit of most wallpaper over paint is that it lasts 15-20 years, is much easier to clean than paint, and it adds a little something to otherwise boring painted walls.

-Wallpaper costs on average from $500 for a smaller DIY project to $1,500 for a more premium product with installation, and most spend right around $1,000.
+The cost to wallpaper a single wall in the home ranges from $500 to $1,200, with most projects costing between $4 and $10 per square foot.
 The cost of wallpaper to cover your walls will depend primarily on four variables: the amount of wallpaper needed, the drop-pattern, the type of wallpaper selected, and the cost of labor.

 Amount of Wallpaper Needed

 To estimate the actual cost of wallpapering a room or wall, you must first determine the square footage of the area to get covered, then figure the number of rolls you will need based on that coverage and the amount of usable wallpaper per roll.

 The amount of the wall that will be covered will obviously impact the cost, but the way wallpaper is sold will also impact the cost.
 Although wallpaper gets priced by the single roll, which is 21″ x 6.5′, it is widely sold by the double-roll.
 Therefore, in most instances, you could not buy five rolls but would need to round up to six.

 The drop-pattern will have a significant effect on cost if you are covering a large area.
 Normally, wallpaper without a drop-pattern will cover 29 to 36 square feet per roll.
 However, with a drop-pattern of 19″ to 23″ you will only cover 15 square feet per roll at $60 to $200 per roll, which makes a substantial difference.